Lot M. Morrill: Early life

-Lot M. Morrill was born on May 3, 1813 in Belgrade (in modern-day Maine, then a part of Massachusetts) to Peaslee and Nancy (Macomber) Morrill.
+Lot Myrick Morrill was born on May 3, 1813, in Belgrade (in modern-day Maine, then a part of Massachusetts) to Peaslee and Nancy (Macomber) Morrill.
 He was of entirely English ancestry, his earliest immigrant ancestor was Abraham Morrill, who came to America from England in 1632 as part of the Great Puritan migration.
 The Morrill family was very large; Lot having been one of 14 children.
 His older brother Anson P. Morrill was a prominent U.S. statesman.
 After attending common school, Morrill taught at a local academy to earn money to go to college.
 At the age of 18, Morrill attended Waterville College.
 After briefly attending Waterville, Morrill served as principal of a private western New York college for a year.
 Morrill returned to Maine and studied law under Justice Fuller in Readfield.
 Morrill passed the bar in 1839, and built up a successful law practice.
 At this time Morrill began to associate with the Democratic Party and was popular speaker among his Democratic friends.

 State political career

 Morrill entered politics as a speaker for early temperance movement in Maine and other political movements.
-In 1841, having become locally famous, Morrill moved to Augusta, Maine where he spoke in front of Maine's capital legislative committees.
+In 1841, having become locally famous, Morrill moved to Augusta, Maine, where he spoke in front of Maine's capital legislative committees.
 As a speaker, Morrill gained much experience in state politics.
 Morrill started a law practice in Augusta; his partners were James W. Bradbury and Richard D. Rice.
 In 1849, Morrill became chairman of Maine's Democratic Party and served in this position until 1856.
-As a Democrat, Morrill was elected to Maine's House of Repusentatives in 1854.
-Morrill began to break from his party's platform starting in 1855 eventually changing over to the Republican Party; having opposed Democratic concessions to slave states.
-During the Presidential election of 1856, Morrill believed James Buchanan was a good candidate, however he stated the Democratic Party's platform was "a flagrant outrage upon the country and an insult to the North".
-Morrill's change of political views were shared by his brother, Anson P. Morrill, and his friend and future Vice President Hannibal Hamlin.
-Morrill, completely severed ties with the Democratic Party and formally became a Republican in 1856.
-As a member of the Republican Party, Morrill was elected a Maine state senator in 1856, serving as Senate President.
-He was the first Republican to hold the position which would be held by Republicans until 1964, with one brief exception.
-He was elected Governor of Maine in 1858.
-(His brother Anson P. Morrill also served as Maine's governor.)
-Morrill served as Maine's governor until January 1861 when he was elected to the U.S. Senate to replace Hannibal Hamlin, who had left his seat to become Abraham Lincoln's running mate.
+As a Democrat, Morrill was elected to Maine's House of Representatives in 1854.

+Morrill began to break from his party's platform starting in 1855 eventually changing over to the Republican Party, having opposed Democratic concessions to slave states.
+During the 1856 presidential election, Morrill believed James Buchanan was a good candidate.
+However, he stated the Democratic Party's platform was "a flagrant outrage upon the country and an insult to the North".
+Morrill's change of political views were shared by his brother, Anson Morrill, and his friend and future Vice President Hannibal Hamlin.

+Morrill completely severed ties with the Democratic Party and formally became a Republican in 1856.
+As a member of the Republican Party, Morrill was elected a Maine state senator in 1856, serving as the Senate's president.
+He was the first Republican to hold the position, which would be held by Republicans until 1964, with one brief exception.
+In 1858, Morrill was elected governor of Maine, a position his brother held a few years earlier.
+Morrill served as Maine's governor until January 1861 when he was elected to the U.S. Senate to replace Hamlin, who had left his seat to become Abraham Lincoln's running mate.